 The pension funding ratio compares the actuarial fair value of the pension plan's assets to the actuarial accrued liability for pension benefits.
-A percentage less than 100% indicates the plan is underfunded at the valuation date.
+A percentage less than 100% indicates the plan is under-funded at the valuation date.

-At September 30, 2006, ASG's pension plan assets exceeded 100% of the accrued pension benefit liability, indicating the plan was at least fully funded at the last valuation date.
+At September 30, 2007, ASG's pension plan assets were 86.5% of the actuarial accrued liability, a slight decline from that of the prior year, and a continued decline over the last few years.

-Debt to Assets Who really owns ASG?
+Debt to Assets

+Who really owns ASG?